kirrane/first-repository/README.md

 Breif Description of project

-This proect is apart of my studies for software development in GMIT, this project was given to us by our lecturer Kevin O'Brien.
+This project is apart of my studies for software development in GMIT, this project was given to us by our lecturer Kevin O'Brien.

 Instruction on how to clone the repository